B1AnKAlpha/B1AnKAlpha/README.md

 ## Hi  👋

-😄I am an undergraduate student majoring in Remote Sensing Science and Technology at Southwest Jiaotong University.
+😄I am an undergraduate student in China

-🌱I use this place to share some assignments📚, projects🔬, and ideas💡

-👋🏻Currently reserching computer vision and machine learning
+🌱My dream is to become a top-tier computer vision engineer.

 📫 How to reach me:

- -EMAIL：8393455@gmail.com
+ - EMAIL：8393455@gmail.com